diffblue/gitlab/.gitlab/issue_templates/Service Ping reporting and monitoring.md

 <!-- This issue template is used by https://about.gitlab.com/handbook/engineering/development/growth/product-intelligence/ for tracking effort around Service Ping reporting for GitLab.com -->

 The [Product Intelligence group](https://about.gitlab.com/handbook/engineering/development/growth/product-intelligence/) runs manual reporting of ServicePing for GitLab.com on a weekly basis.
+This issue captures:

-This issue captures the work required to complete the reporting process, the follow-up tasks that are focused on metrics performance verification, and identifies any potential issues.
+- Captures the work required to complete the reporting process,.
+- Captures the follow-up tasks that are focused on metrics performance verification.
+- Identifies any potential issues.

 # New metrics to be verified